intelligent-soft-robots/pam_interface/README.md

  1. Start electronic box (switch power outlet on)
  2. Start server (pam_interface or o80_pam)
- 3. Turn on pressure on valve (vertical), pressures should reach their minimum value as set in the used json configuration file.
+ 3. Turn on pressure on valve (vertical): pressures should reach their minimum values as set in the used json configuration file.
  4. Release emergency button
  5. Observe robot.
 A short motion (i.e. half a second) should be observed.
 If the robot keeps moving, press emergency button.